-Kearney, NE – Kind Samaritan Hospital.
-Operating Room @ KSH has entered a third week of shutdown as Anesthesia and Surgery continued to spar over their demands for the surgical drape wall.
+KEARNEY, NE – An operating room at Kind Samaritan Hospital (KSH) has entered a third week of shutdown as Anesthesia and Surgery continued to spar over their demands for the surgical drape wall.
 Both sides remain unwilling to compromise on any of their demands for the wall.

 Anesthesiologists insists on a fortified construction with multiple reinforcing drape layers and drones to patrol the wall from above.
 They assert that such a powerful and tall structure is needed to contain the flow of undocumented body fluids, foul surgical language and illegal surgical elements emanating from the surgery side of the wall.